1. Blog

 Although most dogs infected with the virus have mild clinical signs, those infected with the H3N2 strain of canine influenza have a greater risk of showing more severe symptoms.
 It is important to understand that CIV shows symptoms that are virtually identical to other respiratory infections, like kennel cough, for example.

-That’s why it is often mistaken for other infections in the canine infectious respiratory disease (CIRD) complex.
-This is why it is important to get your pooch checked out by his DVM so they can start treatment.
+That’s why it’s often mistaken for other infections in the canine infectious respiratory disease (CIRD) complex.
+This is why a DVM must check out your pooch so they can start treatment.

 Of course, as with most diseases, dogs with heart problems or other respiratory conditions are at a higher risk for CIV.
 Additionally, certain dog breeds, such as Boston Terriers, Boxers, Pekingese, Pugs, and Shih Tzus, are at higher risk.
 This is because they are brachycephalic, meaning they have a flat face.